mongodb/atlas-sdk-go/docs/docs/ProgrammaticAPIKeysApi.md

 ## CreateProjectApiKey

-> KeyUser CreateProjectApiKey(ctx, groupId, createProjectKey CreateProjectKey).Execute()
+> ApiKeyUser CreateProjectApiKey(ctx, groupId, createProjectKey CreateProjectKey).Execute()

 Create and Assign One Organization API Key to One Project